Purpose

 Inclusion Criteria

 1. Have primary diagnosis of cancer; 2.
-Are within 1 year of completion of primary therapy OR have a diagnosis of metastatic cancer a.
-For the purpose of this study, primary therapy is defined as treatment of curative intent, first-line or later, from which the individual is advancing to active surveillance or follow-up with or without maintenance therapy 3.
-Are aged 18 years and older; 4.
+Are within 1 year of completion of primary therapy OR have a diagnosis of metastatic cancer 1.
+For the purpose of this study, primary therapy is defined as treatment of curative intent, first-line or later, from which the individual is advancing to active surveillance or follow-up with or without maintenance therapy 2.
+For individuals with metastatic cancer, individuals may be included provided they completed primary therapy for a de novo diagnosis of metastatic disease within the last year, are within one year of completion of initial therapy for their primary cancer diagnosis for which disease progression has occurred, or who are within one year of receiving treatment for metastatic disease (including individuals currently receiving treatment).
+3. Are aged 18 years and older; 4.
 Can read and consent to participate in the trial; 5.
 Can read and speak English; 6.
 Can complete study follow-up at pre-specified intervals; 7.
 Have access to mobile technology (e.g. a smart phone or tablet) that would allow engagement in digital health coaching for the collection of PROs and wearable data.
-8. Agree to wear and have data collected from an activity tracking device

 Exclusion Criteria